trevorlinton/webkit.js/README.md

 * Integrate libpng.js (rather than depending on browser pass through decoding to a buffer)
 * Integrate libjpeg-turbo.js/libjpeg.js (rather than depending on browser pass through decoding to a buffer)
 * Integrate zlib (rather than depending on browser pass through decoding to a buffer)
+* A tool to automatically demangle and rebuild C++ classes in JavaScript from the mangled symbols produced by C++ compilers.
+This would be very helpful.

 License
 ----